quicbit-js/qb-standard/doc/recommended-style.md

   **Why?**
-  pascalCaseProperties and parameters work well as symbols in code but tend to go awry when they go forth into the world in public settings, JSON, urls, file names, etc.
+  pascalCaseProperties and parameters work well as symbols in code but go awry when they go forth into the world in public settings, JSON, urls, file names, etc.
   Symbols in pascalCase can't be easily indexed or split or managed